By Kellie Lindsay, Plastic Free Places Program Manager

 Sell reusable cups (these can be branded) and encourage customers to purchase them by offering their first drink for free.
 By doing this some cafes have banned disposable cups altogether and saved $$ on the cost of cups (don't believe us?
 Check this out).

 Look for 100% compostable cups with a PLA (bioplastic) lining.
-Choose cups from a brand that is certified to Australian standards (like BioPak or Greenmark).
+Choose brands whose cups are certified to the Australian Commercial Composting Standard (like BioPak or Greenmark).
 PLA is plant derived and compostable, so it is a better alternative to plastic.
+Note: there are currently no coffee cups on the market certified to home compost standards.

-Traditionally, coffee cup lids are made of polystyrene (PS), a plastic that is known to leach the toxic chemical styrene.
-To replace these, choose a compostable bagasse (sugarcane pulp) or PLA lid.
+Traditional plastic coffee cup lids are made of polystyrene (PS), a plastic that is known to leach the toxic chemical styrene.
+To replace these, choose a home compostable bagasse (sugarcane pulp) lid (best alternative), or a commercially compostable PLA lid.
+Look for products certified to the Australian Composting Standards where possible.

 If you choose PLA lids, be aware that they look very much like PS lids - see examples below.
 To tell the difference, note the recycling symbols - PLA has a symbol '7' and PS a symbol '6'.
 PLA will usually also have the word 'compostable' on it.
 When ordering, ensure to check you are getting the right ones.